What is an Attribution Window?

 - Conversions that happen later in the user journeys are not attributed, even if the campaign influenced decisions.

-- Channels with longer conversion cycles appear less effective than what they actually are.
+- Channels with longer conversion cycles appear less effective than they actually are.

 If the window is too long